Ms. Karen A. Harper

 Elaine leads Charles River’s value creation and commercialization efforts.
 She has a proven track record leading high performance teams, delivering measurable results through product development and customer experience for both startups and global technology companies.

 With over 20 years of experience, Elaine has diverse knowledge of R&D organizational design and innovation strategies, from idea creation to commercialization.
-Before joining Charles River, Elaine spent 15 years in the Silicon Valley and co-founded her own Market Research & Strategy Firm.
+Before joining Charles River, Elaine spent 15 years in Silicon Valley and co-founded her own Market Research & Strategy Firm.
 Elaine currently sits on several advisory boards, is a Business Mentor at Harvard’s Innovation Lab (i-Lab), and Advisor to Startups at Toronto’s Innovation District (MaRS), providing strategic advice to world-class technology, data science, retail, and higher education companies.
-She received her PhD in Applied Cognitive Science from the University of Toronto in 1992 and was awarded a James S. McDonnell Postdoctoral Fellowship that was held at UC: Berkeley from 1992-1994.
+Elaine is also on the Board of Directors at the National Defense Industrial Association (NDIA) New England.
+She received her Ph.D. in Applied Cognitive Science from the University of Toronto in 1992 and was awarded a James S. McDonnell Postdoctoral Fellowship that was held at UC Berkeley from 1992-1994.

 Mr. Robert Hyland